Relationship of Command: Legacy

 Following the release of the album, At the Drive-In gained brief mainstream critical and commercial success, with Relationship of Command appearing in end-of-year lists of the best albums of 2000 by publications such as the Los Angeles Times and Rolling Stone, as well as becoming their first album to reach the Billboard 200.
 The band also made appearances on shows such as Late Night with Conan O'Brien and the Late Show with David Letterman.
 However, despite this success, the band went on an indefinite hiatus in 2001, with the members splitting to form The Mars Volta and Sparta.

-In an interview with Alternative Press in September 2010 (in an article praising the album 10 years later) when asked "What's your least favorite thing about the album?"
-Rodriguez replied: "In a heartbeat I could tell you, one of my only regrets out of everything I've ever done is the way that record was mixed.
-People think that was a raw and energetic record, but what they're hearing is nothing compared to what it truly was before it was glossed over and sent through the mixing mill that was Andy Wallace, who is a wonderful person and a very talented mixing engineer and has done great albums – I'm not trying to offend him....and I understand he had the pressure of the label and all the people who had dreams of it being this grandiose thing, and being played on the radio, which it was, (but) that record is ruined by the mix.
-I just find it the most passive, plastic....It's the one record I still to this day cannot listen to."
 The album was included in Rock Sound's 101 Modern Classics list at number 4.
 The album was ranked at number 177 on Spin's "The 300 Best Albums of the Past 30 Years (1985–2014)" list.
 In 2019, the album was ranked 42nd on The Guardians 100 Best Albums of the 21st Century list.
 In 2020, it was named one of the 20 best metal albums of 2000 by Metal Hammer magazine.
 Journalists Leslie Simon and Trevor Kelley included the album in their list of the most essential emo releases in their book Everybody Hurts: An Essential Guide to Emo Culture (2007).
 Alternative Press ranked "One Armed Scissor" at number one on their list of the best 100 singles from the 2000s.